The Homeliest Little Horse: Plot

 During another therapy session, Tillman gives Earn a floor pillow as a gift as he prefers to lay on the ground during their sessions.
 Earn states that after re-considering, he agreed with the idea of the Princeton offer.
-However, after confirming his attendance, he planned to go with Van and Lottie but when they were at the airport, he got into a conflict with an airport officer who denied their entry due to his passport being worn out, though Earn knew it was due to racial profiling.
+However, after confirming his attendance, he planned to go with Van and Lottie but when they were at the airport, he got into a conflict with an airport employee who denied their entry due to his passport being worn out, though Earn knew it was due to racial profiling.
 Another employee helped them in getting past the inspection, but TSA officers intercepted them when they were nearing the gate, prompting Earn to just give up and not go.
 He is less disappointed with the thought of missing Princeton and more on how he wasted time and wasn't able to connect with Van and Lottie.
 He decides to take some time off from therapy to which Tillman agrees.

 Lisa arrives at the library with a new makeover, but the librarian forces her to leave her service dog outside despite having the approved paperwork.
 As she begins reading her book "The Homeliest Little Horse", the kids mock her story and most of them leave the reading, forcing a devastated Lisa to read the book in a near empty room while being filmed.
 At a bar, Earn meets with Alfred and Darius (Lakeith Stanfield) while the screen shows Lisa at the reading.
-He reveals that Lisa was the airport officer who ruined his trip and that he orchestrated the reading by paying actors (including Tracy) to ruin her life and humiliate her.
+He reveals that Lisa was the airport employee who ruined his trip and that he orchestrated the reading by paying actors (including Tracy) to ruin her life and humiliate her.
 Alfred and Darius seem unimpressed with his actions.
 As Earn stays alone to drink, he watches some footage of Lisa crying.
 He smiles but then concludes that he should go back to therapy.

 Production

 Development

 In August 2022, FX announced that the second episode of the season would be titled "The Homeliest Little Horse" and that it would be written by supervising producer Ibra Ake and directed by Angela Barnes.
-This was Ake's third writing credit, and Barnes' first directing credit.
+This was Ake's third writing credit, and Barnes' first directing credit on the series.